 Interest rate risk is the risk that future movements in market interest rates will affect the results of the Group's operations and their cash flows because debt securities and loan interest rate are mainly fixed.
-The Group is primarily exposed to the interest rate risk is included in note 14.
+The Group is primarily exposed to the interest rate risk from its borrowings (see note 15).
 The Group mitigates this risk by ensuring that the majority of its debt securities and borrowings are at fixed interest rates.